-Our operating subsidiaries do not maintain business liability or interruption insurance, which, based on publicly available information available to us relating to IC design companies based in the PRC, is in line with customary industry practice in the PRC.
+Our operating subsidiaries do not maintain business liability or interruption insurance, which, based on publicly available information available to us relating to IC design companies, is in line with customary industry practice.
 Any uninsured occurrence of business disruption, litigation or natural disaster, or significant damages to our uninsured equipment or facilities could have a material adverse effect on our results of operations.